xamarin/WebSharp/docs/tutorials/geolocation/README.md

 ## End Goal

-At the end of the series we will have created a simple application with a button that will call out to a strongly typed C# `navigator.geolocation` api to retrieve the current location and display a map image of that position.
+At the end of the series, we will have created a simple application with a button that will call out to a strongly typed C# `navigator.geolocation` API to retrieve the current location and display a map image of that position.

 ![map](./images/map.png)

-If there are errors accessing the api then we will display them as well.
+If there are errors accessing the API then we will display them as well.

 ![map](./images/error.png)